"In the tapestry of democracy, every thread counts, weaving together a fabric of justice, equality and freedom." – Barack Obama

 Scholarship Fund

 We’re excited to announce our annual scholarship for graduating seniors at Coronado High School.
 We are taking applications.
-Please complete the application Linked below and submit to: [email protected]

 The purpose of the scholarship is to support a Coronado High School senior who best models Malala Yousafzai.